Search Filters

 Outcomes Of Arthroscopic Latarjet Procedure For Anterior Glenohumeral Instability In Patients With Epilepsy.
 A Case-Control Study

-Lika Dzidzishvili, MD, SPAIN Claudio Calvo Palma, MD, PhD, CHILE María Valencia Mora, MD, PhD, SPAIN Diana Morcillo Barrenechea, MD, SPAIN Antonio Foruria, MD, PhD, SPAIN Emilio Calvo, MD, PhD, MBA, SPAIN
+Lika Dzidzishvili, MD, PhD, SPAIN Claudio Calvo Palma, MD, PhD, CHILE María Valencia Mora, MD, PhD, SPAIN Diana Morcillo Barrenechea, MD, SPAIN Antonio Foruria, MD, PhD, SPAIN Emilio Calvo, MD, PhD, MBA, SPAIN

 Hospital Universitario Fundación Jiménez Díaz, Madrid, SPAIN